luthramanisha/INetCEP/Readme.md

 + *CEP Query Engine* that parses, places and executes the queries in the data plane of ICN.
 	+ concurrent execution of queries and query reuse
 	+ centralized and decentralized operator placement algorithms

+To run INetCCEP simply do `bash publishRemotely.sh all <query> 1 Centralized scala <time_in_seconds> 1200` Here, `12000` indicates the time in seconds for emulation, in this example 20 minutes.

 [Getting Started](#getting-started)